-Claudio Kitayama recalled: "Our existing infrastructure was difficult to scale out cost-effectively, which was becoming an increasingly severe issue.
+Kitayama recalls: “Our existing infrastructure was difficult to scale out cost-effectively, which was becoming an increasingly severe issue.
 To support our new digital banking solutions, and to accommodate larger business volumes as we win new customers, we found ourselves continually adding new physical servers.
 As well as adding to the complexity of managing our servers, switching on new machines dramatically increased our requirements for power and cooling.
 This drove up our operational costs and threatened to erode the financial benefits of business growth.

 SICOOB currently runs all of its core banking, monitoring and business intelligence systems, databases, JBoss and IBM WebSphere application servers on one IBM zEnterprise EC12, one zEnterprise 196 M80 and one IBM zEnterprise 196 M49.
-Together, these IBM servers provide SICOOB with 5.2 TB of memory for its production environment.
+Together, these IBM servers provide SICOOB with 5.2TB of memory for its production environment.
 SICOOB’s IBM zEnterprise 196 M49 server is located at a secondary site and hosts the development environment, providing a failover option in the event of hardware failure at the company’s primary data center.

-“We now manage all of our workloads and system images located on z Systems machines using SUSE Manager, which helps us to complete day-to-day management tasks such as kernel and system updates far more quickly and easily than before," said Claudio Kitayama.
+“We now manage all of our workloads and system images located on z Systems machines using SUSE Manager, which helps us to complete day-to-day management tasks such as kernel and system updates far more quickly and easily than before,” says Kitayama.
 “SUSE Manager gives us a 360-degree view of our entire environment, which further reduces the time we need to spend on server management.”

 “Support from SUSE has been excellent.
-The few technical challenges we have experienced have all been handled promptly and without any impact on our business.
+The few technical challenges we have experienced have all been handled promptly and without any impact on our business.”